 We're proud that the Upper Cumberland Plateau, home of our middle Tennessee B&B, offers natural scenic beauty, historical significance, hospitality, and friendliness that are unsurpassed.
 Here in Monterey you will want to stop in and visit the Monterey Depot Museum, open year round Monday to Saturday, 10a.m. to 4p.m., and on Sundays from 1p.m. to 4p.m.
 Call 931-839-2111 for more info or to speak with Museum Curator Julie Bohannon.
 Either before or after your visit to the museum you will find an exceptionally good BBQ restaurant named Rocky Pops here in town.
-"Uncle Hoss" smokes all his meats on premises and when you stop in please says "Hi" to Annie and Larry (aka Uncle Hoss) - and, of course, Larry's dad - Rocky Pop.
+"Uncle Hoss" smokes all his meats on premises and when you stop in please say "Hi" to Annie and Larry (aka Uncle Hoss) - and, of course, Larry's dad - Rocky Pop - who also is named Larry.
+In addition, say "Hi" to Hoss' son who, you guessed it, is named...
+Larry.
 They are open year round Monday through Saturday from 11a to 8p.
 If you need, we have directions here at The Inn.

 Crossville TN, The Golf Capital of Tennessee, provides fourteen area golf courses, and the golfer with a diversity of challenges in a variety of mountain settings.
 The closest golf course to us, Mountain Ridge Golf Course, is minutes away right here in Monterey Tennessee, and golfers who mention The Garden Inn B&B receive a discount off their green fees.
 After you explore the great outdoors, plan to take in a performance at Crossville's Cumberland County Playhouse.
 We participate in what we call their "Show and Stay" program and you may each receive a $5.00 discount off your tickets.
 When you make your reservations at 931-484-5000 mention that you have The Garden Inn coupon then just present the coupon at the box office when you pick up your tickets.
 You may also want to take in a show at Cookeville Drama Center, or visit one of the many festivals in our area.
 Every year during the second week of August, the World's Longest Yardsale, also known as the 127 Yard Sale passes through Crossville on it's 690 mile trek from 5 miles north of Addison, Michigan to Gadsden, Alabama!